msjimc/AgileStructure/guide/inversion.md

 Figure 3

 Pressing the ```Get reads``` button will display the read data for the new region and populate the lower dropdown list box with possible sites for the second break point.
-In this case a region at chr7 93 Mb can be seen (Figure 4)
+In this case a region on chr7 at 93 Mb can be seen (Figure 4)

 ![Figure 4](images/examples/figure4inv.jpg)